spdx/spdx-spec/docs/annexes/SPDX-license-expressions.md

 SPDX License Expressions provide a way for one to construct expressions that more accurately represent the licensing terms typically found in open source software source code.
 A license expression could be a single license identifier found on the SPDX License List; a user defined license reference denoted by the LicenseRef-`[idString]`; a license identifier combined with an SPDX exception; or some combination of license identifiers, license references and exceptions constructed using a small set of defined operators (e.g., `AND`, `OR`, `WITH` and `+`).
 We provide the definition of what constitutes a valid SPDX License Expression in this section.

-The exact syntax of license expressions is described below in [ABNF](http://tools.ietf.org/html/rfc5234).
+The exact syntax of license expressions is described below in ABNF, as defined in [RFC5234](http://tools.ietf.org/html/rfc5234) and expanded in [RFC7405](http://tools.ietf.org/html/rfc7405).

 ```text
 idstring = 1*(ALPHA / DIGIT / "-" / "." )